-albert has created energy consumption benchmarks for studios.
-There are two energy options for the benchmarks: "electricity + heat & steam" and "electricity + gas".
+BAFTA albert has created energy consumption benchmarks for studios.
+Previously, there were two energy options for the benchmarks: 'electricity + heat & steam' and 'electricity + gas', but now these have been separated to make individual benchmarks for electricity, gas and heat and steam to reflect the growing number of studios only using electricity.

-Additional studio benchmarks have been built based on annual utilities usage (electricity, gas, heat & steam where appropriate) and stage sizes (in m2) data which has been provided by 7 TV and film studio facilities in the UK and Ireland, thus allowing for studio benchmarks per square meter per day to be created.
+Additional studio benchmarks have been built based on annual utilities usage (electricity, gas, heat and steam where appropriate) and stage sizes (m).
+Data was provided by 7 film and TV studio facilities in the UK and Ireland, thus allowing for studio benchmarks per square meter per day to be created.
 These benchmarks will be updated and reviewed as data from studios is received.

 Future iterations of the calculator can benefit from the information productions provide us.
 For example, productions input data on studio floor space, LED use, air con and galleries.
-This is audited by albert and will inform future benchmark figures.
+This is analysed by BAFTA albert and will inform future benchmark figures.

-The formula below has been used to calculate the carbon emissions associated with studios when using the albert benchmarks:
+The formula below has been used to calculate the carbon emissions associated with studios using the BAFTA albert benchmarks: